GWSDAT v3.2 now released!

 During data analysis the user has the option to ignore the presence of NAPL when fitting the spatiotemporal model, or substitute detections of NAPL with site maximum solute concentrations.
 NAPL substitution should only be used if it is known that the solutes entered into GWSDAT are derived from dissolution of the NAPL.
 This functionality was introduced to avoid the situation whereby an area of wells containing NAPL appears as a minimum on concentration contour plots because groundwater solute concentration data is not available.

 Note: Any solutes that are not derived from the NAPL can be excluded from the NAPL substitution process by flagging them as “NotInNAPL” or “E-acc” in the historical monitoring data table of the input worksheet.
 Note also that only one solute data point needs to be flagged to remove that solute from the substitution algorithm.

 GWSDAT is listed in the following ITRC guidance document: Groundwater statistics for Monitoring and Compliance

 The authors gratefully acknowledge those people who have contributed their knowledge and time to the development of GWSDAT.

-The authors wish to express their gratitude to Adrian Bowman, Ludger Evers and Daniel Molinari from the department of Statistics, University of Glasgow, for their invaluable contributions to the development of the spatiotemporal algorithm.
+The authors wish to express their gratitude to Craig Alexander, Adrian Bowman, Ludger Evers, Marnie Low, Claire Miller, Daniel Molinari and Peter Radvanyi from the department of Statistics, University of Glasgow, for their invaluable contributions to the development of the spatiotemporal algorithm.

-Thanks also to Ewan Crawford from the University of Glasgow for his assistance in the development of the GWSDAT user interface.
+Thanks also to Ewan Mercer from the University of Glasgow for his assistance in the development of the GWSDAT user interface.

 We acknowledge and thank the R project for Statistical Computing and all its contributors without which this project would not have been possible.